jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/1_Safety.typ

     [$gt.approx 0.3 - 0.8$], [concrete walls, thickness $12 "to" 24 "cm"$],
   ),
   kind: table,
-  caption: [Pressure effects (guide values) @Sigloch2022.], ) <tab_22>
+  caption: [Estimated pressure thresholds for structural damage @Sigloch2022.], ) <tab_22>

-The essential question that arises regarding hydrogen is whether hydrogen can burn, deflagrate, explode, or even detonate?
-Hydrogen alone is not inherently flammable @Klell2018 @Cheikhravat2012 @Crowl2007 @Sanchez2014 @Zhang2022.
-Only in combination with the two other important factors given in @tab_23 can hydrogen become flammable to detonable.
+A critical consideration in experimental investigations involving hydrogen is its potential for various combustion processes, including burning, deflagration, explosion, and detonation.
+It is important to note that hydrogen, in isolation, is not inherently flammable @Klell2018 @Cheikhravat2012 @Crowl2007 @Sanchez2014 @Zhang2022.
+However, hydrogen can become flammable or even detonable when combined with specific factors.
+These crucial factors, as outlined in @tab_23, create the conditions necessary for hydrogen's combustibility.

 #figure(
   table(